 - A copy of the auditor's opinion

-- A certified copy in English if any of the above documents are not in English.
+- A certified copy in English if any of the above necessary papers are not in English.

 Liability for failure to meet the legal requirements